A guide to experimental design

 Sometimes randomization isn’t practical or ethical, so researchers create partially-random or even non-random designs.
 An experimental design where treatments aren’t randomly assigned is called a quasi-experimental design.

-In medical or social research, you might also use matched pairs within your independent measures design to make sure that each treatment group contains the same variety of test subjects in the same proportions.
+In medical or social research, you might also use matched pairs within your between-subjects design to make sure that each treatment group contains the same variety of test subjects in the same proportions.

-In a repeated measures design (also known as within-subjects design or repeated-measures ANOVA design), every individual receives each of the experimental treatments consecutively, and their responses to each treatment are measured.
+In a within-subjects design (also known as a repeated measures design), every individual receives each of the experimental treatments consecutively, and their responses to each treatment are measured.

-Counterbalancing (randomizing or reversing the order of treatments among subjects) is often used in repeated-measures design to ensure that the order of treatment application doesn’t influence the results of the experiment.
+Counterbalancing (randomizing or reversing the order of treatments among subjects) is often used in within-subjects designs to ensure that the order of treatment application doesn’t influence the results of the experiment.

 |Phone use and sleep||Subjects are randomly assigned a level of phone use (low, medium, or high) and follow that level of phone use throughout the experiment.||Subjects are assigned consecutively to low, medium, and high levels of phone use throughout the experiment, and the order in which they follow these treatments is randomized.|